Skip to main content

 There may be partial reimbursement from the program or from the institution for attendance at select required educational courses or meetings.
 This is determined on a case by case basis.

-Clinical instruments and supplies are provided by the program at no charge to the residents
+Clinical instruments, supplies instrument sterilization services are provided by the program at no charge to the residents.

 Albert Einstein Medical Center is truly a wonderful place to further one’s education.
 It is an inclusive academic medical center that respects and supports the educational mission of our program.
 I encourage you to learn more about our orthodontic residency program.